kiruba-r11/Hand-Cricket/README.md

 # Hand-Cricket
 A simple game app based on the rules of "Hand Cricket" developed using TextViews, EditViews, Buttons, Intents, CardViews and Kotlin's Random class to generated random numbers in the range [1 , 6].

+## Rules of the Game
+- The game is a `single player` based, and `CPU` is the opponent.
+- The player can either choose to `Bat` or `Bowl` first.
+- While playing, the player can click any one of the numbers `[1 , 2 , 3 , 4 , 5 , 6]` available, and CPU will also generate a number in the range [1 , 6] simultaneously.
+- If both the `numbers match`, whoever is Batting (either YOU or the CPU) will be `OUT`, else the number is added to the total score.
+- At the end, whoever scored most runs will win the match.

 ## Screenshots of the App
 <table>
 <tr>